excid-io/cracy-self-attestation/questions/conformity_assessment_procedures_annex_7.md

 	- the **approved type** described in the EU-type examination certificate, and
 	- the **essential cybersecurity requirements** of Annex I?
 - **Ensuring vulnerability handling obligations**: Do your production processes ensure that you continue to meet the **vulnerability handling obligations** in Annex I, Part II?
--  **CE Marking**: Do you affix the **CE marking** to every individual product with digital elements that conforms to the approved type and satisfies the applicable CRA requirements?
+-  **CE Marking Part III**: Do you affix the **CE marking** to every individual product with digital elements that conforms to the approved type and satisfies the applicable CRA requirements?
 - **DoC for each Model** :Have you drawn up a **written Declaration of Conformity** for each product model?
 - **Model identificaiton in DoC**: Does the Declaration of Conformity clearly **identify the product model** it applies to?
 - **Availability of DoC**: Do you keep the Declaration of Conformity **available to national authorities** for: